sammi-turner/Blog/setting-forth-in-c.md

 ## What does the main function do?

-1. Declares a pointer to a 'chorus' array.
-2. Sets chorus equal to the result of calling 'getVedder()'.
+1. Sets chorus equal to the result of calling 'getVedder()'.
-3. Prints a format string where percent-s is a placeholder for 'chorus' and slash-n denotes a line break.
+2. Prints a format string where percent-s is a placeholder for 'chorus' and slash-n denotes a line break.
-4. Frees up the memory borrowed earlier using malloc.
+3. Frees up the memory borrowed earlier using malloc.

 ## Okay, that was cool.
 What now?